PKRoma/miranda/miranda/docs/readme.txt

 Bugfixes
  - Tooltips on button controls displayed incorrectly in ANSI version
  - Enabling/disabling first group of sounds in options didn't enable apply button
+ - Path in sound options was cut off for long paths
+ - Some dialog backgrounds were not using system colors

 * New in 0.6.1
 Enhancements
  - Added option to enable/disable UPnP support